 Speaking of going easy on yourself, don’t get caught in the trap of blaming yourself for things that happened while you were in the relationship.

-There’s all kinds of blame others may want to heap on you and you will start to heap on yourself.
+There are all kinds of blame others may want to heap on you, and you will start to heap it on yourself.

 “I should have known when I first met them.”
 (Why?)